7 Tips To Get Into CRNA School, Even With a Low G.P.A.

 Follow @wali_khann on Instagram!

 I believe at one point or another, every new (and seasoned) nurse aspires or at least thinks about becoming a CRNA as a potential future career.
-However, many potential applicants shy away from the opportunity or do not explore the possibility due to the rigorous and competitive requirements of CRNA school applications.
+However, many potential applicants shy away from the opportunity or do not explore the possibility due to the rigorous and competitive CRNA school requirements.

 There are many criteria that students must possess in order to produce a competitive application, but the MOST important of these criteria is the undergraduate science (chemistry, organic chemistry, microbiology, anatomy & physiology) and the nursing school GPA.
 Most programs require a GPA of at least 3.0, with some requiring as high as a 3.5.
 It’s especially important that you earn a GPA of at least 3.0 in your health- and science-related courses for admission to most programs.